mtimmin65/engineering-notebook/README.md

 ### Reflection

+This assignment was helpful because it used some mirroring and filleting techniques.

 ## Trucks

 ### Description

-!theses are the skateboard trucks i designed using fillets that i hadnt used in a while.
+These are the trucks I have made my skateboard project.

 ### Evidence